guillaumedsde/dissertation-logbook/content/posts/user-study-preparations.md

 ## Order of documents

 The documents in my collection share certain acronyms and words, hence, the reviewer subjects will probably spend some time on the first document trying to research and understand some of them, so they will probably spend more time on the fist document.
 To alleviate that, I need to either take it into account or give an introduction on a held out document and give some background information about the collection.
 A question I thought about: **how much detail can I give reviewers about the collection**.
 I could also forgo presenting details about the collection **If I could get sample redacted sensitive sections to explain the redaction process**.

+## Questionnaire

+I will also give a [short questionnaire](https://docs.google.com/forms/d/1ZpeUlWykRoVqsDzYZ2s45o4u08EXxLr44hlthCFYwWk) (please don't fill out unless you have used Harpocrates) to fill out after using the application.
+It has questions about specific components in the interface as well as more general questions about the experience of using Harpocrates.